SashaGordin/join-the-siege/API_DOCUMENTATION.md

 ---

+## Classifier Architecture: ContentClassifier & HybridClassifier

+### ContentClassifier
+- The `ContentClassifier` is responsible for analyzing the content of documents (PDF, text, images, etc.) and determining their type, confidence, and key features.
+- It uses a Large Language Model (LLM, e.g., OpenAI GPT) to:
+  - Extract text from files (including OCR for images)
+  - Generate a prompt with industry-specific context and required features
+  - Parse the LLM's response to identify document type, confidence, and features (amounts, dates, IDs, etc.)
+- It can also use pattern matching (regex, fuzzy, etc.) to extract features, leveraging a `PatternStore` for industry-specific patterns.
+- The classifier is extensible: new industries and features can be added via configuration files and pattern definitions.

+### HybridClassifier
+- The `HybridClassifier` combines the strengths of LLM-based classification and pattern-based extraction.
+- It works by:
+  1. Using the `ContentClassifier` to get an initial classification and feature set from the LLM.
+  2. Using the `PatternMatcher` and `PatternStore` to find additional features and matches based on industry-specific patterns.
+  3. Merging the results, cross-validating features, and computing a final confidence score (weighted between LLM and pattern results).
+- The hybrid approach ensures:
+  - Robustness to both structured and unstructured documents
+  - High accuracy for both common and industry-specific features
+  - Extensibility for new industries and document types

+**In summary:**
+- The `ContentClassifier` provides flexible, LLM-driven document understanding with optional pattern support.
+- The `HybridClassifier` fuses LLM and pattern results for maximum accuracy and reliability, especially in production and industry-specific scenarios.

+---

 ## Project Overview

 This project is a document classification API that uses AI to categorize and extract features from uploaded files.
 It supports both synchronous and asynchronous processing, industry-specific configurations, and integrates with Redis and Celery for caching and background tasks.